-Look at this little Tofu and Pesto Small Potato Tart, isn’t it cute?
-Every now and then you need to try to make something different.
+Look at this Tofu and Pesto Small Potato Tart, isn’t it cute?
+Every now and then, you need to try to make something different.
 A different way to use potatoes, creating two small savory pies, vegetarian savory pies.
 How I came about making these small tarts, I honestly cannot tell you; I guess it is one of those things that came together on its own.

 Even though I love sweet dishes, my preference goes out to savory; you’ll see that I have indeed more savory recipes on the blog than sweet.
 These Tofu and Pesto Small Potato Tarts may just be the right size for a brunch or a lunch.
 I made them in ceramic quiche forms of 4.5 inch-diameter.

 Key to this dish is the cooking time.
 If you cook them too long you may burn the edges, however that is always preventable by covering the dishes with aluminum foil.
 Cooking them not long enough means the potatoes are not done and raw potatoes are no fun to eat.

 Peel and slice the potato, lengthwise and slice them thin.
 The thinner the better, as it is easier/faster to bake them until done.
 When you have these sliced, line your pie dishes or pie forms.
 I used 2 small ceramic quiche forms of 4.5 inch in diameter that I greased with olive oil.

 Place the potato slices all touching each other in the middle, like a flower, and make sure the ends are standing up against the side of the dish.
 This makes for a more beautiful end result, as these parts of the potato will bake faster and will be browner than the rest.
 This also makes it a little trickier as these pieces can burn easily, so keep an eye on it.
 When they become too brown, cover the dishes with a piece of aluminum foil.
 Sprinkle with salt and pepper.